 The Context of Your Reality In The Realm Of Connecting With, And Expressing, Your True Nature/Self

-When you get to this step, you will have already developed (through hard work, effort, and practice) the ability to be a morally sound actor in the world who knows how to effectively use her/his body and breath to regulate physical functions and to calm the mind, and you will have also gained enough restraint and control over your senses and desires to then use your full power of concentration to devote yourself to the singular aim of connecting with your divine aspect and bringing it into full expression in the world.
+When you get to this step, you will have already developed (through hard inner work, effort, and practice) the ability to be a morally sound actor in the world who knows how to effectively use her/his body and breath to regulate physical functions and to calm the mind, and you will have also gained enough restraint and control over your senses and desires to then use your full power of focus and concentration to devote yourself to the singular aim of connecting with your divine aspect and bringing it into full expression in the world.

-The words consistent and integrated are important here, because attaining a state of union with your divine expression can occur spontaneously after the deliberate practice of surrendering (in the form of meditation, ritualistic practices, and by other means, for example), but the experience of your human consciousness connecting with cosmic consciousness must also, I feel, become normalized and integrated into everyday experience since you will continue to exist in human form for as long as you are alive.
+The words consistent and integrated are important here, because attaining a state of union with your divine expression can occur spontaneously after the deliberate practice of surrendering (in the form of meditation, ritualistic practices, and by other means, for example), but the experience of your human consciousness connecting with cosmic consciousness must also, I feel, become normalized and integrated into everyday experience since you will continue to exist in human form for as long as you are alive after enlightenment.

 This experience of union with cosmic consciousness, which is the most beautiful full-body, blissful, state that one can possibly attain, is about more than just being in an eternally good-feeling state of being.
 I know this because after my first connection with my divine expression, I was still tasked with the responsibility of living in reality in America and on Earth.

 Nothing compares to the bliss of divine connection, but the work, after connection, then becomes to carry the seed of awareness within you daily so that you can then nurture and sustain it’s presence through integration into your everyday life.